yottaawesome/onyx32-headers/README.md

 ## Introduction

 This repo contains (or rather will contain) the shared interface definitions for the [Onyx32](https://github.com/yottaawesome/onyx32) dynamic library.
 The definitions are held separately because it's intended that the [Boring32](https://github.com/yottaawesome/boring32) static library will provide runtime implementations of these interfaces, thus allowing Onyx32 to use these static implementations without having to duplicate interface definitions and implementations.
-This allows Onyx32 and Boring32 to have a unified interface.
+This allows Onyx32 and Boring32 to have a unified API.

 ## Using this repo